databricks-genai-cookbook/cookbook/genai_cookbook/index.md

 title: Databricks Generative AI Cookbook
 ---

-# Databricks Generative AI Cookbook
+# Databricks Mosaic Generative AI Cookbook

+The Databricks Mosaic Generative AI Cookbook is a collection of notebooks demonstrating different use cases for Databricks Mosaic GenAI tools such as the Foundation Model API and the Model Playground.

 ## Featured Notebooks